 Is the pressure too hard?
 Not firm enough?
 Tell the therapist to adjust, and expect them to sometimes ask for feedback, too.
 Most pros are happy to chat during the massage and answer questions about what’s happening.
 But if you want quiet, tell Mr. or Ms. Magic Hands in advance, “I’m trying to bliss out, so I may not talk much.”
 Or just remain silent—most masseuses read that cue, too.

 For the same duration of sessions, some therapists charge far higher fees than others.
 You’ll find that—no surprise—fancy spas typically charge more than at-home providers or dedicated massage offices, but there are across-the-board big price differences so it pays to shop around.
 If you’re happy with your masseuse, ask whether you can get a discount by purchasing a series of massages.
-For a bargain back rub, massage-therapy schools often offer sessions with students for $30–$60 or so an hour.
+For a bargain back rub, massage-therapy schools often offer sessions with students at steeply reduced rates.

 Insurance plans seldom cover massage.
 However, if it’s prescribed by a chiropractor, physician, or physical therapist, some plans do.